Baptouuuu/Sy/docs/book/controller.md

 ```html
 <section data-sy-view="viewscreen name" data-sy-controller="YourBundleName::ControllerName"></section>
 ```
-When the controller listen to the viewport change, it reads this attribute and can easily determine the path to your controller.
+When the controller manager listen to the viewport change, it reads this attribute and can easily determine the path to your controller.

 ## Lifecycle